Ukraine–United Kingdom relations: Russian invasion of Ukraine

 In December 2022, Deputy Chief of the Defence Staff Lieutenant General Robert Magowan wrote that Royal Marines had supported "discreet operations" in a "hugely sensitive environment" in Ukraine, with a "high level of political and military risk".
 This included 350 marines from 45 Commando supporting diplomats from the British embassy and a small number of military personnel deployed in Ukraine to provide weapons and training.
 The Spectator had earlier reported that it had been "widely reported that British special forces were in Ukraine training local troops".

-The UK was the first Western nation to pledge main battle tanks to Ukraine.
-In February 2023, UK foreign secretary said in a tweet that “The UK and Ukraine are the closest of friends”.
+The UK was the first Western nation to pledge main battle tanks to Ukraine and the first to send long range missiles.
+In February 2023, British foreign secretary said in a tweet that “The UK and Ukraine are the closest of friends”.

 In research published by the Munich Security Conference, Ukrainian respondents voted the UK the best performing country in response to the Russian invasion, ahead of the US, Canada and the EU.

-Cultural and economic relations
+On 12 January 2024, Prime Minister Rishi Sunak signed the U.K.-Ukraine Agreement on Security Cooperation with President Zelenskyy and pledged a further £2.5 billion in aid to the Ukrainian government, including artillery and long-range missiles, in a move widely seen as an attempt to reaffirm Britain's support for Ukraine in the face of waning international support.

+As of March 2024, the UK has pledged almost £12 billion of support to Ukraine, of which £7.1 billion is for military assistance.
+In each of the financial years 2022/2023 and 2023/2024 £2.3 billion was provided and £2.5 billion is planned for 2024/2025.
+Contributions of £500 million have also been made to the International Fund for Ukraine, and some UK military equipment supplies are funded by this fund.
+In addition some equipment was donated from UK defence stocks.

+On 16 January 2025, British Prime Minister Keir Starmer and Ukrainian President Volodymyr Zelenskiy signed a landmark 100-year partnership agreement to deepen security ties and strengthen their countries' relationship.

+On March 2, 2025, British Prime Minister Keir Starmer hosted a summit in London where European leaders agreed to draft a Ukraine peace plan for the United States, aiming to secure security guarantees for Kyiv.
+This followed Ukrainian President Volodymyr Zelenskiy's tense meeting with U.S. President Donald Trump, raising concerns over continued American support.
+The UK and European nations committed to increased defense spending and potential peacekeeping roles.
+Starmer positioned Britain as a mediator, emphasizing Europe's need for U.S. backing while ensuring Ukraine remains central to peace talks.

+On 14 October 2025, the British Ministry of Defence announced that more than 85,000 military drones had been delivered to Ukraine during the first six months of the year.
+This was made possible by accelerating production at British companies and investing £600 million in this sector.
+The drones are used for reconnaissance operations, precision strikes, and disrupting Russian activities behind the front lines.